ferrous-systems/unsize-experiments/README.md

 <!-- not the best example thats following here, but I could not think of an unsized to unsized relationship thats not trait upcasting, given custom unsized typed are not currently a thing -->

-Another example that does an unsized to unsized coercion is the following implementation (for trait upcasting provided by the compiler):
+An example that does an unsized to unsized coercion is the following implementation (for trait upcasting provided by the compiler):

 ```rust
 trait Super {}